Computing is available at UTC Sheffied Olympic Legacy Park.

 Are you full of ideas?
 Do you like solving problems?
 Do you enjoy playing online games or using technology to make and create?

-Coding and digital making, big data and user experience are all areas that the UTC will specialise in leading to a host of job possibilities in any sector.
+App development, cyber security, big data, VR and AR, are all areas that the UTC specialises in leading to a host of job possibilities in any sector.

 You could set up and run your own tech company, deal with clients, manage projects, develop software or look after big IT systems, or you could become any of these people: